rednafi/rednafi.com/content/go/interface_guards.md

 can assume many [different] types.
 In this case, `var _ io.ReadWriter = T{}` will also work, but then you'll have to fiddle with different zero values if the type isn't a struct.

+One important thing to point out is that we're using `_` because we don't want to accidentally refer to this `nil` pointer anywhere in our code.
+Also, trying to access any method on it will cause runtime panic.

 Here's another example borrowed from Uber's [style guide]:

 No check: